go-shiori/shiori/docs/users_guide/APIv1.md

 The current status of this new API can be checked [here](https://github.com/go-shiori/shiori/issues/640).

-Since the API is self-docummented, you can check the API documentation by [running the server locally](./Contribute.md#running-the-server-locally) and visiting the [`/swagger/index.html` endpoint](http://localhost:8080/swagger/index.html).
+Since the API is self-docummented, you can check the API documentation by [running the server locally](./Contribute.md#running-the-server-locally) and visiting the [`/swagger/index.html` endpoint](http://localhost:8080/swagger/index.html) in an interactive mode.

+Alternatively, you can check the documentation [here](./swagger/spec.md).